Installing & configuring the debugging software

 Arduino IDE 2

 Arduino IDE 2 is probably the most straightforward option.
-After installing it, you can extend the IDE's capabilities by adding third-party platforms.
-This is done by adding additional Board Manager URLs in the preferences dialog and selecting a board in the Board Manager.
-For example, adding the following three Board Manager URLs enables debugging of almost all debugWIRE MCUs.
+After having installed it, you can extend the IDE's capabilities by adding third-party platforms.
+This is done by adding additional Board Manager URLs in the preferences dialog, installing a platform, and selecting a board in the Board Manager.
+For example, adding the following Board Manager URLs enables debugging of the ATtiny MCUs and all Arduino AVR Boards:

 PlatformIO and Visual Studio Code